ozen/PyOptiX/README.md

 `Compiler` class compiles program source files to ptx files.
 If you pass a source file when creating a `Program` object, `Compiler` is automatically used to compile the source.

+### Supported Platforms

+Only Linux is supported.
+PyOptiX can work on other platforms but you may need to modify setup.py and set `Compiler.nvcc_path` and `Compiler.flags` parameters manually during run time.

 ## Installation

 #### Prerequisites